javascript-tutorial/en.javascript.info/1-js/07-object-inheritance/13-mixins/article.md

 *Mixin* -- is a generic object-oriented programming term: a class that contains methods for other classes.

-In Javascript that can be implemented as copying them into the prototype.
+In JavaScript that can be implemented as copying them into the prototype.

 We can use mixins as a way to augment a class by multiple behaviors like event-handling that we overlooked above.